-3.1 The Council is composed of 74 councillors normally elected every five-years.
+- 3.1 The Council is composed of 74 councillors normally elected every five-years.
 Councillors are democratically accountable to residents of their electoral division.
-The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.
+The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them. - 3.2 Councillors have to agree to follow a code of conduct to ensure high standards in the way they undertake their duties.
+The Standards Committee arranges training and advises them on the code of conduct.

-- 3.2 Councillors have to agree to follow a code of conduct to ensure high standards in the way they undertake their duties.
-The Standards Committee arranges training and advises them on the code of conduct. - 3.3 All councillors meet together as the Council, (a change in rules in 2021 now allows the Council to meet in person, virtually or a hybrid of both.
+3.3 All councillors meet together as the Council, (a change in rules in 2021 now allows the Council to meet in person, virtually or a hybrid of both.
 Meetings of the Council are normally open to the public, .and some meetings are also webcast live on the Council's website.
 Here councillors decide the Council's overall policies and set the budget each year.
-The Council has an Executive Board which is responsible in turn for implementing polices agreed by the Council and taking executive decisions on matters which are not the responsibility of the Council or of one of its committees.
-The Council also approves the Constitution, the forward programme and the rules of debate for meetings of the Council, the Executive Board and Committees
+The Council has a Cabinet which is responsible in turn for implementing polices agreed by the Council and taking executive decisions on matters which are not the responsibility of the Council or of one of its committees.
+The Council also approves the Constitution, the forward programme and the rules of debate for meetings of the Council, the Cabinet and Committees

-4. How Decisions are made
+4. How Decisions are Made

-- The Executive Board is the part of the Council which is a) responsible for taking most of the major decisions.
-The Executive Board is made up of a maximum of ten councillors (subject to paragraph 4 (c) below).
-The Leader is appointed by the Council and then appoints the remaining members of the Executive Board which will include up to 2 Deputy Leaders.
-The business to be considered by the Executive Board, scrutiny committees and the council as a whole is published in their Forward Programmes.
-Meetings of the Executive Board, Scrutiny Committees, the Council and other committees are open for the public to attend except where personal or confidential matters are being discussed, as defined by the law.
-The Executive Board has to make decisions which are in line with the Council's overall policies and budget.
+- a) The Cabinet is the part of the Council which is responsible for taking most of the major decisions.
+The Cabinet is made up of a maximum of ten councillors (subject to paragraph 4 (c) below).
+The Leader is appointed by the Council and then appoints the remaining members of the Cabinet which will include up to 2 Deputy Leaders.
+The business to be considered by the Cabinet, Scrutiny Committees and the Council as a whole is published in their Forward Programmes.
+Meetings of the Cabinet, Scrutiny Committees, the Council and other committees are open for the public to attend except where personal or confidential matters are being discussed, as defined by the law.
+The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this will usually be referred to the Council as a whole.
-There are certain exceptions to this procedure which are set out in the Budget and Policy Framework Procedure Rules which are set out in Part 4 of this Constitution. - b) The Leader may appoint 'Assistants to the Executive' who are not members of the Executive Board but who are entitled to attend, and speak at, any meeting of the Executive Board or any of the Executive Board's Committees. (comes into force 1st May 2022) - c) The Leader also has the power to appoint a job share Leader and job share Executive Board Members provided that the maximum number on the Board does not exceed thirteen.
+There are certain exceptions to this procedure which are set out in the Budget and Policy Framework Procedure Rules which are set out in Part 4 of this Constitution. - b) The Leader may appoint 'Assistants to the Executive' who are not members of the Cabinet but who are entitled to attend, and speak at, any meeting of the Cabinet or any of the Cabinet's Committees.
+(Comes into force 1st May 2022) - c) The Leader also has the power to appoint a job share Leader and job share Cabinet Members provided that the maximum number on the Cabinet does not exceed thirteen.
 (Comes into force 1st May 2022)